AngryMailbox/stampus_parking_permits/README.md

 # Parking Permit Generator

 This project is a graphical user interface (GUI) application to generate parking permits.
-The application is built using `customtkinter`, `tkcalendar`, and `Pillow` for image processing, and it uses an SQLite database for storing the permits.
+The application is built using `customtkinter`, `tkcalendar`, and `Pillow` for image processing, and it uses a MongoDB database for storing the permits.

 ## Features